HarikaAncha/Tensorflow_Pima_Diabetes/README.md

 ## Project: Tensorflow Classification
-The project is to investigate and analyze the Pima Indians Diabetes Database, producing a model that can be used to predict the ìclassî.
+The project is to investigate and analyze the Pima Indians Diabetes Database, producing a model that can be used to predict the ‚Äúclass‚Äù.

 ### Install